Home / Guides / Clips

 Clips

 Clips are the fundamental building blocks of your video in Banger.Show.
 They represent the actual content you see and work with, such as images, video files, text, 3D models, or visual effects.
-Clips are placed onto Tracks within a Scene, and each has properties (like size, position, opacity) that you can adjust and animate.
+Clips are placed onto Tracks on the Timeline, and each has properties (like size, position, opacity) that you can adjust and animate.

 Getting Started

 Clips are created from the Elements tab in the Inspector.
-Simply browse the available elements and click to add them to your scene.
+Simply browse the available elements and click to add them to your timeline.

 Elements tab